pyodide/pyodide/docs/using_pyodide_from_iodide.md

 Then follow the building and running instructions for Iodide as usual.

-Then, build Pyodide using the regular instructions in `../README.md`.
+Next, build Pyodide using the regular instructions in `../README.md`.
 Copy the contents of Pyodide's build directory to your Iodide checkout's `build/pyodide`
 directory: